COLLEGE OF EDUCATION AND SOCIAL SCIENCES

 The Social Work Program Conference will be held October 21, 2011 at the Virgil Henson Activities Center.
 The Conference is organized by senior students, for students of all levels, and anyone interested in social work as a profession is encouraged to attend.
 Breakfast and lunch are provided, with lots of great workshops (presented by our students) and networking opportunities (with program faculty and local agencies) for all students attending.
 For information contact Dr. Melody Loya firstname.lastname@example.org or Ms. Cara Speer email@example.com.

 An annual event celebrating diversity and Mexican culture.
 Students, faculty and the community are invited to enter ofrendas (altars) celebrating life and lives lived.
-Events Include cultural activities and a fiesta.
-For information contact Dr. Ivette Castillo firstname.lastname@example.org.
+Events Include cultural activities and a gala, generating funds for scholarships in the college.
+For information contact Dr. Yvette Castillo firstname.lastname@example.org.

 Ethics Training for Social Work Practitioners